 Step 1 – prepare and cook the turkey and vegetables.

-Allow 4 ounces (110g) uncooked turkey breast per person.
+Allow 4 ounces (110g) of uncooked turkey breast per person.
 Slice this into thin strips.
 (See picture 3 below).

 Mix together the spice mix (you will need this in step 4).